timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_NativeMenuItem_Gesture.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/NativeMenuItem.cs#L106" title="View the source code">View Source</a>

 #### Property Value
+KeyGesture

+##
-KeyGestureSetting this property does not cause the input gesture to be handled by the menu item, it simply displays the gesture text in the menu.
+Setting this property does not cause the input gesture to be handled by the menu item, it simply displays the gesture text in the menu.

 ## See Also